Difficult Conversations in a Family Business: Why They Don't Happen

 Nobody said it was going to be easy.

-Two, maybe three weeks of uncomfortable.
+A stretch of uncomfortable.
 People need to absorb it.
 Some push back.
 Some go quiet.
 That's expected.
 That's part of it.

 Then something happens that has nothing to do with the person the conversation was about.